gngrwzrd/dribbble-api-objc/readme.md

 dribbble-api-objc is another dribbble API for objective-c.
-The different is the flexibility and small amount of code.
+The difference is the flexibility and small amount of code.
 It's synchronous, and asynchronous.

 Synchronous Example: